kpdudek/Quadrotor_Thrust_Analysis/README.md

 git clone https://github.com/PX4/pyulog.git
 ```

-Additionally ensure that the ATINetFT.jar application runs and can connect to the sensor using the ip address:
+Additionally ensure that the ATINetFT.jar application runs and can connect to the sensor using the ip address.
+First, navigate to the cloned repository and make the application executable as follows:
 ```
+~$ cd ATI_Log_Processor
+~$ chmod +x ./ATINetFT.jar
+~$ ./ATINetFT.jar

 ip address: 192.168.1.241
 ```